devlinjunker/JS-Fun/play/test.karma/README.md

   - Want to run both in one npm command, instead of using babelify to transpile code, use webpack
   - Karma-sourcemap-loader needed for using sourcemap files from webpack
   - Webpack config actually instantiates the webpack dev server and enables hot module reloading by visiting http://localhost:3000/webpack-dev-server/
+  - Had problems with Karma using the rebuilt bundles, solved by using the alternative method linked above

 ### Dev/Tests/Running